jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 The ["SuperLearner" R package](https://cran.r-project.org/web/packages/SuperLearner/index.html) is a method that simplifies ensemble learning by allowing you to simultaneously evaluate the cross-validated performance of multiple algorithms and/or a single algorithm with differently tuned hyperparameters.
 This is a generally advisable approach to machine learning instead of fitting single algorithms.

-Let's see how the four classification algorithms you learned in this workshop (1-lasso, 2-decision tree, 3-random forest, and 4-gradient boosted trees) compare to each other and also to 5-binary logistic regression (`glm`) and to the 6-mean of Y as a benchmark algorithm, in terms of their cross-validated error!
+Let's see how the four classification algorithms you learned in this workshop (1-lasso, 2-decision tree, 3-random forest, and 4-gradient boosted trees) compare to each other and also to 5-binary logistic regression (`glm`) and the 6-mean of Y as a benchmark algorithm, in terms of their cross-validated error!

 A "wrapper" is a short function that adapts an algorithm for the SuperLearner package.
 Check out the different algorithm wrappers offered by SuperLearner: